liuliu/ccv/doc/convnet.md

 	./cnnclassify image-net-2012-val.txt ../samples/image-net-2012.sqlite3 > image-net-2012-classify.txt

-For complete validation set to finish, this command takes half an hour on GPU, and if you don't have GPU enabled, it will take about a day to run on CPU.
+For complete validation set to finish, this command takes half an hour on GPU, and if you don't have GPU enabled, it will take about half a day to run on CPU.

 Assuming you have the ILSVRC 2012 validation ground truth data in LSVRC2012_val_ground_truth.txt